 Age requirement: At least 18 years old (must have a verifiable source of income).

 Residency/identification requirement: A U.S. mailing address (no P.O. boxes) and a Social Security number, Individual Taxpayer Identification Number or passport.

-Even if you meet the American Express® Green Card credit score requirement, you should be aware that this card is a hybrid card before you apply.
+Even if you meet the Amex Green card credit score requirement, you should be aware that this card is a hybrid card before you apply.
 That means you’re usually required to pay the entire balance in full each billing period.
-There is a feature called “Pay Over Time” where cardholders can carry a balance on individual charges that are each at least $100.
+There is a feature called “Pay Over Time” where cardholders can carry a balance on individual eligible charges that are each at least $100.
 However, these purchases are subject to approval by Amex.
 And the account will have a set “Pay Over Time” limit that cannot be exceeded.
 All charges not included in the Pay Over Time balance will also require to be paid in full every month.
 If you usually carry a balance every month, you might want to consider other Amex cards.

-The American Express Green card’s limit can vary from month to month, but generally there is no preset spending limit.
+The Amex Green card’s limit can vary from month to month, but generally there is no preset spending limit.
 American Express may adjust the limit based on your card use.
 The amount and the frequency in which those adjustments occur also depend on a wide range of factors such as your income, credit standing, payment record and more.… read full answer

 You should be able to charge up to the same amount on the Amex Green card each month, as long as there are no drastic changes in your financial situation.
 A reduced income or lowered credit score may prompt American Express to reduce how much you can spend, for example.
 Conversely, improvements to your credit and income may allow you to spend more.